 Exercise is another proven way to change your state.
 Science has proven the benefits of exercise again and again, from reducing depression to lowering your risk of dementia.
 It doesn’t have to be something you dread each day.
 It can be walking the dog or doing an at-home yoga video.
 The best exercise you can get is something you enjoy so that you will keep up your routine and see all the benefits to your mental health.

 2. Nourish your body – and your mind

-Nourishing your body is about more than looking good.
+When you feel like giving up, you’re not thinking about taking care of yourself.
+But nourishing your body is about more than looking good.
 It’s about feeling good – not just about yourself, but about the world.
 When you don’t nourish your body, you feel it.
 You have trouble concentrating and you get “hangry.”
 You have less energy and even everyday tasks make you think, “I feel like giving up and going back to bed.”

 The food you eat is your body’s fuel, but it’s also your mind’s fuel.
 When you feed your body right, it can change your whole mindset.
 When you have energy, you have vitality, and the ability to achieve your goals.
 Eating an alkaline diet is a vital step in becoming healthier in both body and mind.
 It’s all about balancing the acidic foods you eat – like coffee, dairy, sugar and alcohol – with alkaline foods, like leafy green vegetables, whole grains and nuts.
 Not enough time?
 Check out NeuroBoost-B12 and BioEnergy Greens™.

 The act of giving thanks can make you happier.
 Studies have found that practicing gratitude reduces depression and also lowers negative emotions like envy and resentment.
 When you feel like giving up, adopting an abundance mindset isn’t always easy.
 We’re all human, and as humans, we tend to get stuck in patterns of thinking that can be hard to overcome.